jakebailey/talk-ts-congress-2023/slides.md

   - Found auto-import bugs
   - Improvements to import organization and better ecosystem handling
   - All because we finally can experience modules.

 ---

+# Core development boost

+- Since we're using esbuild to do our emit, we can skip typechecking if we want.
+- Our build has a new `--no-typecheck` flag.
+- Starting to debug a test is instant.

+---

+# Performance boost

+TODO

+---

+# let/const

+TODO

+---

+# Dogfooding

+TODO

+---